pkcoff/OFI-BGQ-BuildEnv/README.md

-The old instructions had you cloning and building the libfabric git repo separately, however recently the mpich embedded libfabric build has changed to treat libfabric as a submodule, so the libfabric gitrepo is cloned for you within the mpich ofi netmode.
+The old instructions had you cloning and building the libfabric git repo separately, however recently the mpich embedded libfabric build has changed to treat libfabric as a submodule, so the libfabric gitrepo is cloned for you within the mpich ofi netmod.
 So now all you have to do is clone the pmodels mpich github repo into this environment:

 ```